Last updated 10 June 2022

 The Defamation Act does not affect the operation of the common law except as specifically provided for in s 3 of the Defamation Act.
 The purpose of the Defamation Act is to ensure that the law of defamation in Queensland is consistent with the rest of Australia, and to:

-- place some limits on the law to ensure that it does not place unreasonable restrictions on freedom of expression
+- strike the right balance between protecting reputations and ensuring that the law does not place unreasonable restrictions on freedom of expression

 - provide fair remedies

-- encourage non-litigious methods of resolving disputes (s 3).
+- encourage non-litigious methods of resolving disputes (s 3 Defamation Act).

 The Defamation Act applies to any defamatory matter published on or after 1 January 2006.
-The Defamation Act 1889 (Qld) will continue to apply to defamatory matters published prior to 1 January 2006.
 It will also apply to defamatory matters published after 1 January 2006 that are raised in proceedings that include other causes of action that accrued before 1 January 2006 (but no later than one year after the action accrued), provided that each action arose out of the publication of the same or substantially the same matter on different occasions (s 49 Defamation Act).

 Is Queensland law the correct choice?